BrunoDPO/BasicWebApi/README.md

 - Model validation using [FluentValidation](https://github.com/FluentValidation/FluentValidation)
 - [SonarAnalizer](https://github.com/SonarSource/sonar-dotnet) to help me write better and safer code

-As I evolve this to a more robust nano or microservice, I will put some more layers and features...
+As I evolve this to a more robust base microservice, I will put some more layers and features...

 More libs planned such as:
 - [AutoMapper](https://github.com/AutoMapper/AutoMapper) for mapping internal objects into Value Objects / responses
 - [Flurl](https://github.com/tmenier/Flurl) or [Refit](https://github.com/reactiveui/refit) to make calls to external APIs
 - [Jwt.Net](https://github.com/jwt-dotnet/jwt) for implementing Json Web Tokens OR [Auth0](https://github.com/auth0/auth0-aspnetcore-authentication) for better authentication management
 - [Entity Framework Core](https://github.com/dotnet/efcore) to ease my database access
-- [MassTransit](https://github.com/MassTransit) for making my API more event-driven (simpler to use than [MediatR](https://github.com/jbogard/MediatR))
+- [MassTransit](https://github.com/MassTransit) for making my API more event-driven (in my opinion it's simpler to use than [MediatR](https://github.com/jbogard/MediatR))

 To aid my testing I plan on using:
 - [xUnit](https://github.com/xunit/xunit) for flexible test writing